PKR on Helix for 10 Years, Winning Multiple Awards along the Way

 In 2005, the founders of PKR spotted an opportunity to bring the rich play experience found in computer games into online gaming.
-Says Jeremy Longley, PKR's CTO and co-founder, "The user experience had been very basic up until then.
+Jeremy Longley, PKR's CTO and co-founder explains, "The user experience had been very basic up until then.
 PKR was breaking new territory by introducing characterization and video imagery from the computer games industry and enhancing the visual aspect of online poker.
 We occupy a strong niche in the marketplace: no one is able to match the online poker experience we deliver."

 Profile for Success

-As for the continuous development process, Helix lies at its core, managing all versions of code and art assets, as well as all of the database development.
-Says Jeremy, "We are always working on new versions, so the build process — from individual to team development, staging, release management, and supporting different languages — can become very complicated.
+Jeremey elaborated, "We are always working on new versions, so the build process — from individual to team development, staging, release management, and supporting different languages — can become very complicated.
 The complexities involved, plus the tight timelines and need to work with third parties, is a constant challenge.
 We are able to keep it all on track by using Helix to fully automate the process and working in one environment.
 We have up to seven builds in development at any one time, which enables us to continually rollout new features."

-"What matters to us is not how long the raw operations take but the amount of man hours we need to invest in tracking changes and making sure things have been integrated, built, deployed and tested correctly.
+"What matters to us is not how long the raw operations take, but the amount of man hours we need to invest in tracking changes and making sure things have been integrated, built, deployed and tested correctly.
 The speed of merging in Helix is great, but more importantly we do not have to spend valuable time resolving conflicts and making sure the right changes have made it to the right place, as Helix does it all for us.
 This is where we saw the real time savings when we switched to Helix.
 The excellent quality of the visual tools enables us to track integration history and the flexibility of the APIs allows us to develop our own bespoke tools to fill our specific needs."

-Geoff also cites the benefits of the shelving feature in Helix for carrying out code reviews.
+Geoff also cites the benefits of the shelving feature in Helix Core for carrying out code reviews.
 Shelving enables temporary storage of work that is in progress without having to submit a change list.
 This is useful when carrying out multiple development tasks on the same set of files or shared files, before they are committed to the depot.